 Artist Olivié Keck plays where tech meets art

 The South African artist brings the worlds of her psychedelic artworks to life through VR.

 Kgodisho Mowa’s work tackles inequality and political apathy

 "Countless people are fighting for equality and fairness, and fighting for broken promises by the government, but they don't get the spotlight they deserve.”

 Urban designer Alice Cabaret on innovation in challenging places like Maboneng

 "[Maboneng] has also helped to open a very needed debate, in academic and social circles, about urban transformation in complex contexts like Johannesburg."

 Sir David Adjaye designs memorial in honour of Hugh Masekela

-The Masekela family, in collaboration with Design Indaba, will be unveiling a memorial pavilion honouring the life of the iconic musician.
+The Masekela family, in collaboration with Design Indaba, will be unveiling a memorial pavilion during youth month.